 “You ask and do not receive, because you ask amiss, that you may spend it on your pleasures.”

 The word “ask” conveys the idea of imploring.
 There is an element of deference in proper prayer.
-Jesus never used this term for “ask” because He asks on equal status with the Father.
+Jesus never used this term for “ask” because He asks from equal status with the Father.
 However, we come to the Father as finite beings asking something from the infinite One.

 and do not receive,